fofr/sam-and-paul.com/source/_posts/cadaques-spain.md

 Boats litter the bay, the wind clanging ropes against their metal masts, amongst the sound of kids sunbathing on jetties and French tourists’ camera shutters, snapping views of the cathedral Santa Maria.

-{% figure spain-cadaques-barcelona-30.jpg portrait %}Terracotta rooftops of Cadaqués{% endfigure %}
+{% figure spain-cadaques-barcelona-30.jpg portrait %}
+Terracotta rooftops of Cadaqués
+{% endfigure %}

 ## Hotel Sol Ixent